Jad-Samaan/LNU-IoT-Course-Project/README.md

 # Machine Health Monitoring System
 IoT course project at LNU
 # Project objectives
-Most of our applications in pulp & paper industry we use seals and bearings that are working under high temperature circumstance and contaains rotors.
-Bearing and seals have cooling media: oil for bearings and water for seals.
-My project intend to design a system reads media temperature and revolutions number of rotor continuously, and visualize these parameters to monitor mahine health remotely.
+Most of our applications in pulp & paper machinery we use rotors and bearing houses that are operating continuously.
+This project is aiming to design a machine monitoring system consists of  Tachometer and Thermometer, which collect data from concerned machine and publish it on MQTT broker to allow remote monitoring.
+The RPM readings (from tachometer)  used to detect rotor speed deviation which may indicates bearings deterioration.
+The temperature readings (from thermometer)  used to detect overheating in bearing house which indicates bearing issues such as lubrication, overload and heat dissipation.
+This system can be used for early fault identification.

 This system can be used either as prediction tool for any trouble or as "Black Box" in case of machine trip.
 # Roadmap